 We offer a meet and greet service for new international students, and the International Welcome Lounge will help you settle in when you arrive.

 In September each year, the University organises a programme of welcome events, and we will invite you to attend a range of trips and tours in Bristol and further afield.

 We will fully support you throughout your studies.

 If English is not your first language, you need to achieve a certain level of English to qualify for a place on your chosen course.
 Different courses need different levels of English language skills.

-The Centre for English Language and Foundation Studies (CELFS) provides support for students for whom English is a foreign language, including courses to improve your English language and academic literacy.
+The Centre for Academic Language and Development (CALD) provides support for students for whom English is a foreign language, including courses to improve your English language and academic literacy.

 For more information on becoming a student at Bristol visit the international students website.

 Please see our Brexit page for answers to some of the questions you may have about studying at the University of Bristol in light of the EU referendum.